RAPID EVOLUTION OF COMPETITVE ABILITY

 RESEARCHERS: Karin Schrieber (PI), Tobias Demetrowitsch, Carolin Böttcher, Elham Mehri, Eric Folz

 Plants that are attacked by herbivores change the composition of leaf-emitted volatile organic compounds.
 Neighbouring receiver plants can eavesdrop on such signals to induce their chemical defences already before herbivores arrive.
 It is well known that such plant-plant communication is highly plant and herbivore species-specific.
 Moreover, there is evidence that it is even kin-specific, i.e., only closely related plant individuals are able to eavesdrop on each other’s signals, while rather distantly related individuals can’t use them as a cue.
-This add-on project investigates such private channels using Conyza canadensis and its specialist herbivore Uroleucon erigeronense (an Aphid) as a study system.
-The experimental setup comprises plant populations from America and Eurasia, which form a relatedness gradient (underpinned by population genomic data) and differ systematically in their history of exposure to herbivory.
+This add-on project investigated such private channels using Conyza canadensis and its specialist herbivore Uroleucon erigeronense (an Aphid) as a study system.
+The experimental setup comprised plant populations from America and Eurasia, which form a relatedness gradient (underpinned by population genomic data) and differ systematically in their history of exposure to herbivory.
 It can thus provide comprehensive insight into the evolution of private channels.

 CLIMATE ADAPTATION AND LAND USE STUDIES